-Sections 3862 and 3863 replace Handbook Section 3861, "Financial Instruments - Disclosure and Presentation", revising and enhancing its disclosure requirements, and carrying forward unchanged its presentation requirements.
-These new sections place increased emphasis on disclosures about the nature and extent of risks arising from financial instruments and how the entity manages those risks.
+The new Sections 3862 and 3863 replace Handbook Section 3861, "Financial Instruments - Disclosure and Presentation", revising and enhancing its disclosure requirements, and carrying forward unchanged its presentation requirements.
+These new Sections place increased emphasis on disclosure of the significance of financial instruments for the entity's financial position and performance, the nature and extent of risks arising from financial instruments to which the company is exposed during the period and management's objectives, policies and procedures for managing such risks as at the balance sheet date.